GradienceTeam/Design/TWIG/📅️ Gradience TWIG.md

 Gradience 0.3.2 is almost ready for release, this version will fix some major issues and will introduce some under-the-hood improvements, as well as some new features, some of them are:

 - Issues with [Firefox GNOME theme](https://github.com/rafaelmardojai/firefox-gnome-theme) plugin under Flatpak are fixed
-- CSS now loads correctly on next launch after applying preset
+- CSS now loads correctly after applying a preset
 - Fixed an issue with presets always being saved as `User.json`
 - Internal structure was refactored
 - Various typos were fixed